 NOTE: The pitcher may pitch from the pitcher's plate (also known as the pitching rubber) or from the pitcher's box, an area the width of the pitcher's plate and up to 12 feet behind the pitcher's plate.
 The pitcher must have both feet behind the pitching rubber before pitching the ball.
 The pitcher also must maintain the exact position for each batter and may not move forward or back while pitching to the same batter.
-(See Section 16 for the pitching screen rules).
+Although a pitcher is not required to 'show-the-ball' before pitching, a pitcher must come to a full 1 second stop before their wind-up and pitch.
+There is no 'walking-up-to-pitch' allowed in any city softball league including Tuesday.
+Once released, it is encouraged for a pitcher to 'step-back' in anticipation of a line drive.